gkontostanos/sample/README.md

 —VirtualBox (https://www.virtualbox.org/) Available  for most platforms

-Once you install VirtualBox and Vagrant, you will need to change directory to the attached project.
-Assuming you have unzipped the project in your home directory you would type:
+Once you install VirtualBox and Vagrant, download sample and cd to the project.
-$ cd ~/sql

 Then all you need to type is: $ vagrant up